Lyrics Meaning: Whitney Houston “I Will Always Love You”

 A Song That Lives Between Ending and Memory

-In "The Bodyguard", starring Kevin Costner, the performance becomes inseparable from its visual identity, turning the song into one of cinema’s most recognizable emotional climaxes.
+In "The Bodyguard", starring Kevin Costner, the song becomes inseparable from its cinematic moment and has since become one of the most recognizable scenes in modern film.
 The lyric

 “I will always love you”